 Bloodhounds are sensitive dogs that respond poorly to harsh training methods.
 Avoid yelling, physical punishment, or intimidating tactics.

-Too much information in one session can overwhelm them.
+Give too much information in one session as this can can overwhelm them.
 Break down training tasks into manageable steps.

+Get impatient or frustrated.
 Bloodhounds may take their time to understand and execute commands.
-Avoid frustration and remain patient.

-Repeating commands without results can lead to ignoring commands.
+Repeat commands without results - this can lead to them ignoring commands.
 If they don't respond, reassess and adjust your training approach.

-Bloodhounds are social dogs, and lack of proper socialization can lead to shyness or behavioral issues.
+Neglect socialization.
+Bloodhounds are social dogs, so this can lead to shyness or behavioral issues.
 Expose them to new experiences gradually.

+Practice off-leash in unsecured areas.
 Bloodhounds have a strong scent drive and can follow their nose, often ignoring commands.
-Avoid off-leash activities in unsecured areas.

-Ignore unwanted behaviors rather than reward them with attention.
+Reward unwanted behaviors with attention.
 Redirect their focus to positive behaviors instead.

 A bored Bloodhound can become stubborn.
 Keep their minds engaged through training, games, and mental stimulation.